Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/tutorials.md

 ### `JumpSet + DiscreteProblem `

-We first define `Jumpset` before that we should first define the parameters and the mass-action jump (see [Defining a Mass Action Jump](https://diffeq.sciml.ai/stable/types/jump_types/#Defining-a-Mass-Action-Jump) for details).
+We need to define `Jumpset`.
+Before that we should first define the parameters and the mass-action jump (see [Defining a Mass Action Jump](https://diffeq.sciml.ai/stable/types/jump_types/#Defining-a-Mass-Action-Jump) for details).

 ```julia
 ρ, r = [1e-4, 1e-2]